Saturday, 18 July 2009

 But does anyone know just how effectively this will reduce our carbon footprint?

-That is not a rhetorical question, readers.
+That is not a rhetorical question readers.
 If you know or suspect an approximation of an answer, or a partial one, please post a comment.

 Some of the questions that need answering include the energy consumption involved in collecting and sorting recyclable waste and the overall energy savings in the re-manufacture of the materials, which may involve shipping materials half way around the globe.
 And on that last point, how much of the stuff simply ends up in a third-world landfill?